section-engineering-education/engineering-education/articles/implementing-network-address-translation/index.md

 ### Internet Protocol
 According to [Wikipedia](https://en.wikipedia.org/wiki/IP_address), an Internet Protocol address (IP address) is a numerical label assigned to each device connected to a computer network that uses the Internet Protocol for communication.
-IP address currently have two version in used: Internet Protocol version 4 (IPv4) and Internet Protocol Version 6 (IPv6) IPv4 defines an IP address as a 32-bit number while IPv6 defines IP address as a 128-bit number
+The IP address currently has two versions in use: Internet Protocol version 4 (IPv4) and Internet Protocol Version 6 (IPv6).
+IPv4 defines an IP address as a 32-bit number while IPv6 defines IP address as a 128-bit number
 ### Public and private ip address
 All IPv4 addresses can be divided into two groups: public (global) and private (local) addresses.